Notes from a Work-From-Home Veteran -Read full article »

 Bill Hoogterp, Founder & CEO

 In a crisis like this, no one can do everything but everyone can do something.
 We have found a small way to give back by supporting teachers.
 Teachers suddenly have to conduct classes virtually.
 Many never had the chance (or needed) to do that before.
-To provide educators some guidance and support, we partnered with Zoom Communications to offer two different kinds of weekly webinars, both free for educators.
+To provide educators some guidance and support, we partnered with Zoom Communications to offer weekly webinars, both free for educators.

 We have already trained over 1,000 teachers.
 Here are some of the tips they have found most helpful: